GeorginaCarlisle/2024-daily-coding/README.md

 2 - JavaScript log added
 3 - Additional log added on DOM content loaded
-4 - CSS file in place and some basic layout styling added
+4 - CSS file in place and some basic layout styling added 5 - Fix printLog function to append children rather than just add a contents to the div.
+Correctly code window.onload to call a function.